margaretmf/margaretmf.github.io/index.md

 * A Study on Names
 * A Study on Christian music and what inspires Norton Hall Band and Reverend Al Green to sing the same gospel music
 * A Study on "political storms" (1960s, 2020s)
+* A Study on How to Use Art to Share History

 <br>